-Meet to review with management and the independent auditor (and where appropriate any internal auditor) at the completion of the annual and, where applicable, each quarterly examination:
+- Meet to review with management and the independent auditor (and where appropriate any internal auditor) at the completion of the annual audit and, where applicable, each quarterly examination:

 - the Company's annual audited and quarterly financial statements, and in the case of quarterly financial statements, the results of the independent auditor's reviews of the quarterly financial statements, including reviewing the Company's specific disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations".

 - analyses prepared by management and/or the independent auditor setting forth significant financial reporting issues and judgments made in connection with the preparation of the financial statements, including analyses of the effects of alternative GAAP methods on the financial statements;

 - their assessments of the adequacy of the Company's internal control structure and procedures of the Company for financial reporting and the resolution of any identified material weaknesses in such internal control structure and procedures;